GM Says Packers Don't Need First-Round Pick in Jets-Aaron Rodgers Trade

 "And now the question is, what can they realistically extract from the Jets?"

-Schefter has also previously pointed to the Packers-Jets trade for Brett Favre, which included a conditional fourth-round pick, but framed it as the Jets' perspective on value in the trade.
+Schefter has also previously pointed to the Packers-Jets trade for Brett Favre, which included a conditional fourth-round pick but framed it as the Jets' perspective on the value in the trade.

 Schefter previously said it could fall apart because both sides are dug in on their asks.